relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 comments: true
 categories: software development, automated testing, code coverage, agile, tdd, bdd
 ---
-Article Version: 1.1.0
+Article Version: 1.1.1

-I'm writing an Ansible module that I hope to contribute to the core modules.
-In the process of doing so, I noticed that there wasn't any resource that completely described how to get started on your dev environment.
+While writing an ansible module, I noticed that there wasn't any resource that completely described how to get started on my local dev environment.
 This article documents the steps that I took to get up and running.
 Hopefully it will be a helpful resource for you too.